Name: Jenny Kaczorowski

 He doubted his clumsy attempt to sneak in had gone unnoticed, yet he didn’t hear the telltale creak of his mother’s bedroom door or the soft padding sound of her footsteps along the hallway.
 He slipped into the bathroom.

 “Are you alright?”
-Her dark brown eyes, so like his own, scrutinized his face.
+Her dark eyes, so like his own, scrutinized his face.
 “I thought I just heard you come in.”

 “Late night.
 Studying.”